Decencies/Metaterpreter/README.md

 public void onPlayerJoin(PlayerJoinEvent event) {
     final Player player = event.getPlayer();

-    final IKeypairMetaRegistry<String> testMeta =
+    final IKeypairMetaRegistry<String> testMeta = metaterpreter
-            forPlugin(this)                 // the plugin to get the registry for .forKey("TestMeta")             // The metadata key to use .forType(String.class);         // the value of the metadata to use
+            .forPlugin(this)                // the plugin to get the registry for .forKey("TestMeta")             // The metadata key to use .forType(String.class);         // the value of the metadata to use